lplut4/distPi/README.md

 distPi
 ===================================================

+Proof-of-concept distributed microservice architecture.
+Utilizing Redis for data-distribution, and Protobuf for modeling data-flow.
+This stack was chosen for easy remote-monitoring, and portability between Windows and Linux.
+Tested in Windows 10, and the Raspberry Pi OS.

-Requirements for Windows 10:
+Requirements for Windows 10
 ----------------------------
-  * Visual Studio 2019
+  * Visual Studio 2019 (with .NET 4.7 and MSVC v142)

-Requirements for Ubuntu/Debian
+Requirements for Linux
 ------------------------------
   * autoconf
   * automake